-Retail use and service use establishments shall be subject to the following size limits.
+Retail, restaurant, and service uses shall be subject to the following size limits.

-- 1. Except for retail use with at least seventy (70) percent of floor area dedicated to the sale of food items, no individual retail use or service use shall occupy a horizontal area greater than nine thousand (9,000) square feet or a total floor area of twelve thousand (12,000) square feet if on two levels. - 2.
-Retail uses with at least seventy (70) percent of the floor area dedicated to the sale of food items and nonalcoholic beverages may occupy a maximum horizontal area of twelve thousand (12,000) square feet - 3.
-Outside areas used for dining and retail shall not count towards the square footage requirements.
+1. Except for retail use with at least seventy (70) percent of floor area dedicated to the sale of food items, no individual retail, restaurant, or service use shall occupy a horizontal area greater than nine thousand (9,000) square feet on one level or a total floor area of twelve thousand (12,000) square feet if on two levels.

+- 2. Retail uses with at least seventy (70) percent of the floor area dedicated to the sale of food items and nonalcoholic beverages may occupy a maximum horizontal area of twelve thousand (12,000) square feet regardless of number of levels. - 3.
+Outside areas used for dining, retail, and other functions shall not count towards the square footage limits.